Please contact Bridwell Art Library if you have questions about accessing library resources or services.

 Off-Campus Login: Login with your ULink ID and Password to access databases and articles.

-UofL has a trial subscription to A&AePortal which provides access to important art and art history scholarly books from some of the world's finest publishers and museums such as Art Institute of Chicago, Princeton, and Yale University Press.
+UofL has a subscription to A&AePortal ( Art & Architecture e-Portal) which provides access to important art and art history scholarly books from some of the world's finest publishers and museums such as Art Institute of Chicago, Princeton, and Yale University Press

 Research Consultations: Students can schedule online research appointments.
 These will be conducted remotely via Zoom.
 The Art Librarian will send a link to the online meeting before the appointment.